Aliases for KCNJ16 Gene

-KCNJ16 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 16) is a Protein Coding gene.
-Diseases associated with KCNJ16 include body dysmorphic disorder and thyrotoxic periodic paralysis.
-Among its related pathways are GABA receptor activation and Transmission across Chemical Synapses and Inwardly rectifying K+ channels.
+KCNJ16 (Potassium Voltage-Gated Channel Subfamily J Member 16) is a Protein Coding gene.
+Diseases associated with KCNJ16 include sesame syndrome and body dysmorphic disorder.
+Among its related pathways are Transmission across Chemical Synapses and Inwardly rectifying K+ channels.
 GO annotations related to this gene include inward rectifier potassium channel activity.
 An important paralog of this gene is KCNJ3.

 UniProtKB/Swiss-Prot for KCNJ16 Gene

 Inward rectifier potassium channels are characterized by a greater tendency to allow potassium to flow into the cell rather than out of it.
 Their voltage dependence is regulated by the concentration of extracellular potassium; as external potassium is raised, the voltage range of the channel opening shifts to more positive voltages.
 The inward rectification is mainly due to the blockage of outward current by internal magnesium.
 KCNJ16 may be involved in the regulation of fluid and pH balance.
 In the kidney, together with KCNJ10, mediates basolateral K(+) recycling in distal tubules; this process is critical for Na(+) reabsorption at the tubules (PubMed:24561201).

 The inward-rectifier potassium channel family (also known as 2-TM channels) include the strong inward-rectifier channels (Kir2.x), the G-protein-activated inward-rectifier channels (Kir3.x) and the ATP-sensitive channels (Kir6.x), which combine with sulphonylurea receptors.